mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 1. Bucket Distance...
     * This is the distance that will be used as a step size while searching outward from nodes in the graph to evaluate how close in 3D space their neighbors are.
-2. Output Directory
-    * If a string path is included to a directory, the resulting graph will be autosaved there.
-    * Note these graphs can be saved in the matplotlib window anyway.

 * Press 'Get Radial Distribution' to open a new matplotlib window showing the graph, and also place the obtained data in as a new table in the tabulated data widget.